-And the issue is seen as primarily as focussing on the person’s side.
-The medical model approach which sees the person as being the problem and having to be changed.
+And the issue is seen as primarily as focussing on the person.
+The medical model approach sees the person as being the problem and having to be changed.
 In reality, the level of a person’s ability is as much linked to the environments they are in and the skills of the people that support them, as the disability they were born with.
 So the label is not static and can vary depending on many circumstances.

 Marc Gold, a pioneer of supporting people with disability to acquire skills in a systematic way, had the foresight to see that people when they are supported properly can learn many new skills, regardless of the IQ they have and the band they have been placed within.
-In one of his videos made in 1973 (access more details here), he shows that with proper support Barbara who has an IQ of 18, can learn to make bicycle breaks to the same if not better standard than factory workers in a factory down the road.
-This video was made over 40 years ago, how far have we moved in supporting people with intellectual disability to learn?
+In one of his videos made in 1973 (access more details here), he shows that with proper support Barbara who has an IQ of 18, can learn to make bicycle brakes to the same if not better standard than factory workers in a factory down the road.
+This video was made nearly 50 years ago, how far have we moved in supporting people with intellectual disability to learn?

 Barbara based on the level of disability scale in many services would be defined as severe to profound and access the services normally provided for that group.
 Gold provided Barbara with the skills to get a job and earn a wage.